 With approximately a staggering 313 million surgical procedures performed annually (2020), worldwide surgical safety has to be addressed.

 The World Health Organization (WHO) surgical safety checklist was developed to reduce the number of preventable deaths during surgery and improve recovery.
-The WHO surgical checklist was designed to help ensure that all necessary items were checked before starting a surgical procedure, during surgery and again after wound closure and aftercare followed a clear checklist.
+The WHO surgical checklist was designed to help ensure that all necessary items were checked before starting a surgical procedure, during surgery and again after wound closure and aftercare following a clear checklist.
 It can be used in any surgical or medical procedure.

 The main purpose of these checklists is to improve the safety of patients undergoing surgical procedures.
 The list contains a set of items that need to be checked before any surgery begins.
 The list should be used as a guide to ensure that all necessary items have been completed prior to the surgical procedure.

-The checklists are designed for the entire team involved in the operation, not just the surgeons or nurses, the whole surgical team.
+The checklists are designed for the entire team involved in the operation, not just the surgeons or nurses, but the whole surgical team.
 The checklists include an explanation of what each item is for and how it is to be performed.

 Before any operation begins, it is important to make sure that you have everything you need for the procedure.